openstack/cinder-specs/specs/queens/enable-multiattach.rst

   this in their capabilities.

 Example Volume Types to communicate Multi Path info:
-  Read only Multi Attach type (extra-specs)

   {
   'multiattach': '<is True>',
-  'mode': 'RO'
-  }

-  Read/Write Multi Attach type (extra-specs)
-  # Default is RW so omission of mode in extra-specs == RW
-  {
-  'multiattach': '<is True>',
-  }

-  # Also accept explicit request if so desired
-  {
-  'multiattach': '<is True>',
-  'mode': 'RW'
   }

   It will be up to the Cinder scheduler to determine if the policy allows these